Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Experimental Results

-In this section we provide a set of experiments to \textit{confirm} the discovered theoretical threshold for the expected $a$-total movement.
-Wolfram Mathematica $10.0$ was used to our simulation when $a=1,$ $a=\frac{3}{2}$ and $a=2.$ We distinguish two cases. \\
+In this section we provide a set of experiments to \textit{confirm} the discovered theoretical threshold for the expected $a$-total displacement.
+Wolfram Mathematica $10.0$ was used for our experiments when $a=1,$ $a=\frac{3}{2}$ and $a=2.$ We distinguish two cases. \\

 \textit{Case $1$: sensing radius $r_1>\frac{1}{2n}$ and interference distance $s<\frac{1}{n}.$}\\